ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 ++ WhiteRoom is a working Unity project you can use to build your own app with positional tracking enabled.
 You can simply import it to Unity 2017.3.1f1 or higher.

-++ ARCore1.1InsideOutPositionalTrackingGearVRWhiteRoom.apk optimesed positional tracking scene which should run smoothly on all devices even the S7.
+++ WhiteRoom.apk is an optimesed positional tracking scene which should run smoothly on all devices even the S7.
+See option 1 on how to install.

-++ HelloARCore.apk	small non GearVR app which can visualise the scanning process of the ARCore app for you.
+++ HelloARCore.apk is a small non GearVR app which can help you understand the the scanning process of the ARCore app.
 This apk doesn't need to be signed but the ARCore app must be installed.
 ARCore v1.0.0 can scan horizontal plains (floor/ceiling) and highly textured vertical plaines (posters/bookshelf) and this app shows you how that lokes like.

 You have four options to get positional tracking to run on your phone and GearVR.
 I listed them in order of ease of use.
 For all options you have to download and install the ARCore v1.1.0 app via the Play Store. https://play.google.com/store/apps/details?id=com.google.ar.core.